kingsdigitallab/african-rock-art/_coll_thematic/rhinos-in-rock-art.md

       Sione has been estimated to fall within a broad estimate of between 1,200 - 10,000 years old (Ouzman, 1995:55).
-Rock art of the last 2,000 years correlates with a number of different cultural groups such as farmers, pastoralists, hunter-gatherers etc. However, the rock art at Thaba Sione is attributed to San\\|Bushmen and widely understood to reflect a shamanic belief system.
-Situated close to a waterhole it has been proposed that Thaba Sione was selected specifically by the San\\|Bushmen for rain-making beliefs and practices, but appears to have been modified as a result of Bantu-speaking farmers moving into the area from around 1500 years ago.\n\nIt is thought that the population of Thaba Sione were similar in social, economic and cultural terms to the now extinct |Xam, a cultural group who inhabited the central interior of South Africa and for whom we have extensive ethnographic accounts.
+Rock art of the last 2,000 years correlates with a number of different cultural groups such as farmers, pastoralists, hunter-gatherers etc. However, the rock art at Thaba Sione is attributed to San&#124;Bushmen and widely understood to reflect a shamanic belief system.
+Situated close to a waterhole it has been proposed that Thaba Sione was selected specifically by the San&#124;Bushmen for rain-making beliefs and practices, but appears to have been modified as a result of Bantu-speaking farmers moving into the area from around 1500 years ago.\n\nIt is thought that the population of Thaba Sione were similar in social, economic and cultural terms to the now extinct &#124;Xam, a cultural group who inhabited the central interior of South Africa and for whom we have extensive ethnographic accounts.
 Additionally, they are likely to have been similarly comparable to the !Kung and Ju|’hoan, contemporary cultural groups who live to the north of Thaba Sione in Botswana and Namibia.
-A comparison of rock art imagery at Thaba Sione and the ethnographic accounts of the |Xam and !Kung show strong similarities in belief systems pertaining to shamanism (Ouzman, 1996:39).\n\nThaba Sione has been a primary focus for archaeologists as there are [559 identified engraved images ](http://bit.ly/2pLfwp4)located on or close to the hill site showing a wide variety of depictions.
+A comparison of rock art imagery at Thaba Sione and the ethnographic accounts of the &#124;Xam and !Kung show strong similarities in belief systems pertaining to shamanism (Ouzman, 1996:39).\n\nThaba Sione has been a primary focus for archaeologists as there are [559 identified engraved images ](http://bit.ly/2pLfwp4)located on or close to the hill site showing a wide variety of depictions.
 Images include baboon, birds, buffalo, eland, elephant, felines, giraffe, human figures, lizard, ostrich, rhinoceros, warthog and zebra (Ouzman, 1996:41). "
   - sys:
       id: 2OfGVIZFbOOm8w6gg6AucI
       created_at: !ruby/object:DateTime 2017-05-25 16:08:20.404000000 Z